mia-platform/documentation/docs/runtime_suite/crud-service.md

 - **4xx (Client Error Category)**
   These status codes represent that the client has raised a faulty request.
   - 400 Bad Request indicates that the request by the client was not processed, as the server could not understand what the client is asking for.
-  - 401 Unauthorized indicates that the client is not allowed to access resources, and should re-request with the required credentials.
+  - 401 Unauthorized indicates that the client is not allowed to access documents, and should re-request with the required credentials.
   - 403 Forbidden indicates that the request is valid and the client is authenticated, but the client is not allowed access the page or resource for any reason.
 E.g sometimes the authorized client is not allowed to access the directory on the server.
   - 404 Not Found indicates that the requested resource is not available now.
   - 410 Gone indicates that the requested resource is no longer available which has been intentionally moved.